AlCalzone/jsonl-db/README.md

 	Placeholder for next release:
 	### __WORK IN PROGRESS__
 -->
+### 2.4.0 (2021-12-27)
+* Stringifying the individual lines now happens lazily and only when actually necessary, increasing the throughput by 30...50x.

 ### 2.3.0 (2021-12-19)
 * Add the ability to dump the database to a different location